 The registration for Theological Field Education begins several months before the student hopes to participate in the process of a field education placement.
-The process begins when the student approaches the director of field educator to set up an initial screening interview.
+The process begins when the student approaches the director of the field educator to set up an initial screening interview.
 The purpose of this interview is to determine, with the student, readiness for Theological Field Education and the suitability of various placements.
-In preparation for the screening interview the student is asked to complete and hand in a curriculum vitae, a summary of his/her theological education to date, and an initial placement proposal.
 The registration for Theological Field Education is complete when the student has completed a ministry based learning proposal, which has been signed by the student, the site field educator and approved by the director of field education.